wintercms/docs/cms-components.md

         [...]
     </ul>

-> **NOTE**: The viewBag component is hidden on the back-end and is only available for file-based editing.
+> **NOTE**: The viewBag component is hidden on the backend and is only available for file-based editing.
 It can also be used by other plugins to store data.

 <a name="soft-components"></a>
 ## Soft components